MwTLaura/Computer-Vision/README.md

 - **RestNet50** outperformed other models both in validation and test settings.
 - Avoiding augmentation didn’t hinder performance due to good-quality, balanced data.
 - BatchNorm and learning rate scheduling improved stability.

 ---

+### Future Work

+- Fine-tuning top layers of pretrained models
+- Using more Epochs if CPU and GPU can handle
+- Deploying the best model via Streamlit or Flask
+- Expanding dataset size or use FER+ or AffectNet for better generalization

+---